Use these approaches to unearth any misconceptions about moles so your students don’t go it blind

 Checking for understanding

 Questioning is important to identify misconceptions before they become embedded.
-Use a combination of flashcards or a fact sheet to embed the meaning of the mole alongside other examples.
+Use a combination of flashcards or a fact sheet to embed the meaning of the mole alongside other definitions.
 Then, follow up with practice questions and calculations.

 Once students grasp the mole, regular retrieval and interleaving is essential to ensure they hold on to this understanding.
 For example, develop their understanding by asking them to determine the relative atomic mass of magnesium experimentally, and you can follow up with questioning to check their understanding.